Tundi007/Environment-Control/README.md

 ./mvnw spring-boot:run # or mvn spring-boot:run if mvnw unavailable
 ```

-An in-memory H2 database is used by default.
-Change `spring.datasource.url` in `src/main/resources/application.yml` to point at PostgreSQL when deploying.
+PostgreSQL is used by default.
+Update `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` in `src/main/resources/application.yml` (or supply them via environment variables) to point at your database instance.

 ## Device APIs